 •was based wholly or partly on a mistake of law or fact; or

-The Ombudsman shall report her opinion to the principal officer of the appropriate authority with any recommendations.
-Such a report is also sent to the responsible minister, and the Ombudsman may send copies to the Victorian Premier (s 23).
+the ombudsman shall report her opinion to the principal officer of the appropriate authority with any recommendations.
+Such a report is also sent to the responsible minister, and the ombudsman may send copies to the Victorian premier (s 23 OA Act (Vic)).

 •the subject matter be referred to an appropriate authority for further consideration;

-•action should be or could be taken to rectify/mitigate/alter the effects of the administrative action;
+•action should be or could be taken to rectify, or mitigate or alter the effects of the administrative action;

 •certain practices should be varied;